pieroxy/conkw/doc/GRABBER_FILE.md

     {
       "implementation":"net.pieroxy.conkw.webapp.grabbers.FileGrabber",
       "name":"mygrabber",
-      "parameters": {
+      "config": {
         "file":"/tmp/somefile.txt"
       }
     },
 ```

-The simplest thing here: Only specify a name and tghe file to grab, and you're set!
+The simplest thing here: Only specify the name of the file to grab, and you're set!

 ## Real world use case